AdityaThorat679/URL-shortening-API_frontend_project/README.md

 ```
   - Step 5: Click on Save and Click on Build Now

-## Deployment Using Kubernetes and Minikube
+## Deployment Using Kubernetes With Minikube
 **Deploying a Project Using Kubernetes with Minikube**

 Minikube is a tool that lets you run Kubernetes on your local machine.
 It’s great for testing and learning how Kubernetes works.
 When you deploy a project using Minikube, you: